 The University of Waterloo uses an online application process for all undergraduate programs.

-The application process for the BSW full-time program, for entry in fall 2015, is currently closed.
-The application process for the BSW full-time program, for entry in fall 2016, will open mid-September 2015.
+The application process for the BSW full-time program, for entry in fall 2017 is now CLOSED.
+Stay tuned for dates and deadlines for entry into fall 2018.

-The application process for the BSW part-time program, for entry in fall 2015, is now closed.
+The application process for part-time entry in Winter 2018 is now OPEN.

 Applying is a multi-step process:

 Step 1: Complete your ON-LINE APPLICATION to OUAC and pay a non-refundable application fee of $130 CAD.
 (CODE = WRW).
-Note: The deadline to apply online is JULY 5, 2015.
+The last date you can apply is July 5, 2017.

 *NOTE: you do not have to upload any documents when you submit your AIF.